-1.4.5 The Duty to Cooperate Statement sets out Wyre's co-operation with various organisations in proparing the Local Plan.
+- 1.4.4 The Wyre Local Plan (2011-2031) was adopted in February 2019 and identifies the objectively assessed need (OAN) for housing to be 479 net dwellings per annum, equating to 9,580 net dwellings over the plan period 2011-2031.
+The Local Plan delivers 9,200 dwellings (Policy SP1) or 460 dwellings per annum within the plan period.
+Therefore, at the point of adoption there was an unmet need of 380 net dwellings. - 1.4.5 The Wyre Local Plan (2011-2031) included Policy LPR1 which required the early partial update of the adopted plan.
+Policy LPR1 set out that the update would be a partial update only, with the objective of updating and meeting in full the OAN for Housing. - 1.4.6 As required by Policy LPR1, the Council has considered the OAN for housing and in accordance with the National Planning Policy Framework, determining the minimum number of homes needed requires a housing needs assessment undertaken in accordance with the standard method.
+This gives a housing need figure of 296 dwellings per annum (net), equating to 7,2323 dwellings over the plan period 2011-2031.
+Wyre Council can meet its housing needs in full through the Partial ReviewUpdate and there is no unmet need in Wyre that falls to be considered by neighbouring local authorities. - 4.4.5-1.4.7 The Duty to Cooperate Statement sets out Wyre's co-operation with various organisations in preparing the Local Plan.
 The Statement shows that Wyre has complied with the duty to cooperate.
-Wyre is committed to cooperating with adjoining local authorities and other organisations in resolving issues and delivering the Local Plan.

-1.4.6 Fellowing the hearing sessions in May and June 2018, the Council proposed medifications to the Local Plan which brought the Local Plan housing land supply closer to the identified housing OAN.
+Wyre is committed to cooperating with adjoining local authorities and other organisations in resolving issues and delivering the Local Plan. - 1.4.6 Following the hearing sessions in May and June 2018, the Council proposed modifications to the Local Plan which brought the Local Plan housing land supply closer to the identified housing OAN.
 However due to the outstanding shortfall and the existing position that no adjoining authority is able to assist Wyre in meeting unmet needs, the Local Plan includes a review mechanism in Policy LPR1 which commits the Council to an early partial review commencing in 2019 with submission of the review for examination by early 2022.

-1.4 First Homes
+1.5 First Homes

-1.4.1 On 24th May 2021, the Government published a written Ministerial Statement to set out and define the Government's plans for the delivery of First Homes.
-The Government have also set out changes to support delivery in the revised.
-National Planning Policy Framework 2021 and in the National Planning Practice Guidance.
+1.5.1 On 24th May 2021, the Government published a written Ministerial Statement to set out and define the Government's plans for the delivery of First Homes.
+The Government have also set out changes to support delivery in the revised National Planning Policy Framework 2021 and in the National Planning Practice Guidance.

-1.4.2 The changes came into effect from 28 June 2021.
+1.5.2 The changes came into effect from 28 June 2021.
 First Homes are a new form of specific discounted market sale housing that meets the definition of affordable housing for planning purposes and should account for at least 25% of all affordable housing units delivered by developers through planning obligations.

-1.4.3 A First Homes exception site is a new type of exception site that allows proportionate housing development to come forward on unallocated land outside of the development plan to deliver affordable housing that delivers primarily First Homes.
+1.5.3 A First Homes exception site is a new type of exception site that allows proportionate housing development to come forward on unallocated land outside of the development plan to deliver affordable housing that delivers primarily First Homes.
 They cannot come forward in areas designated as Green Belt.